kyleskrinak/jekyll-blog/_pages/lchf.md

 I love this way of eating and despise all the misinformation that has messed up an entire nation’s culture and understanding of something as essential and necessary as food.

-I came for the weight-loss and found a healthier way of living.
+I came for weight loss and found a healthier way of living.

 *Last updated: 21/01/18 01:17 PM*